China says faces 'new challenges' in ozone layer protection

 Li said the next phase in the implementation of the Montreal Protocol - which calls on countries to speed up the elimination of hydrochlorofluorocarbons, another group of ozone-depleting compounds - would bring “new challenges” to China.

-Li said the government would improve its policies and strengthen supervision and management in order to “resolutely fulfill its commitments”.
+Li said the government would improve its policies and strengthen supervision and management in order to “resolutely fulfil its commitments”.
 He said it would also work with international partners to help improve regulation and develop alternative products and technologies.
+(Reporting by David Stanway.
+Editing by Lincoln Feast.)